Knowing how to improve concentration is an essential life skill you must master.

-Life is messy, and if you’re like me, one of the greatest concentration-killers is unresolved disputes.
+Life is messy, and if you’re like me, one of the greatest concentration killers is unresolved disputes and arguments.

 Maybe you argued with your partner last night.
 Perhaps you both went to bed angry, and it’s been bothering you all morning.
 Or maybe you’re fed up with a co-worker who always talks louder than is necessary because they want everyone to hear about their latest date.